 The following policies govern the awarding of the scholarship:

 Recipient(s) of the award shall be selected from Wyoming K-12 schools by a committee comprised of: an ASUW Executive, who will serve as chair of the committee, an ASUW Senator, a member of the ASUW Staff, a designee from the Athletics Office, and a student-at-large (hereinafter called “Committee”).
 All members of the Committee (with the exception of the Athletics Office designee) shall be selected by the ASUW President.
-The above outlined Committee will choose the award recipient during the spring semester of each year.
+The above outlined Committee will choose the award recipient during the fall semester of each year.

 The recipient shall be evaluated, in part, by the above mentioned criteria for recognition.

-The recipient shall also be evaluated, in part, by a 750 word essay written on the topic of why the nominated individual exemplifies the “Cowboy Up” spirit and is deserving of the Honorary Cowboy.

 The recipient shall also be evaluated, in part, by one letter of reference describing the nominees “Cowboy Up” spirit.

+The recipient will be notified by the end of the fall semester of their award.

+The recipient and three guests (unless previously approved by appropriate ASUW executive) of their choosing shall be invited to a sporting event on campus with ASUW staff.
+ASUW shall pay for the recipient and guests lodging for one night, reasonable travel expenses, and one meal with ASUW staff.